 Since the recipe produces about 10-12 servings so we tend to freeze it in double portions and reheat it in the morning at home before we set off for the day.

 How much does it cost and how many does it serve?
 We normally get about 10-12 portions from these amounts.
 Since all the ingredient are veg its pretty cheap and if you buy the pumpkin after Halloween it’s even cheaper.
+We grow a lot of the ingredients so this helps keep costs down.

 - 1 large size pumpkin